Examples of Bookkeeping

 In January 2019, Sam started his business ABC, Inc. The first transaction that Sam recorded for his company is his investment of $50,000 in exchange for 10,000 shares of ABC’s stock.
 ABC Inc.’s accounting system shows an increase in its cash account for $50,000 and an increase in its shareholders’ equity accountShareholders' Equity AccountShareholder’s equity is the residual interest of the shareholders in the company and is calculated as the difference between Assets and Liabilities.
 The Shareholders' Equity Statement on the balance sheet details the change in the value of shareholder's equity from the beginning to the end of an accounting period. by $50,000.
 Both of these accounts are balance sheetBalance SheetA balance sheet is one of the financial statements of a company that presents the shareholders' equity, liabilities, and assets of the company at a specific point in time.
 It is based on the accounting equation that states that the sum of the total liabilities and the owner's capital equals the total assets of the company. accounts.

 After Sam enters this transaction, ABC Inc.’s balance sheet will look like this:

-In the present case, financial transactions of ABC Inc. is captured from its incorporation.
+In the present case, the financial transactions of ABC Inc. are captured from its incorporation.
 In the double-entry system, every effect in the transaction is captured (i.e.) both debit and credit.
-When Sam started the business he invested cash of $50,000 in return for which he got the shares of the ABC Inc.
+When Sam started the business, he invested cashInvested CashCash investment is the investment in short-term instruments or saving account generally for 90 days or less that usually carries a low rate of interest or the return with a comparatively low rate of risk compared to other forms of investment. of $50,000 in return for which he got the shares of ABC Inc.